-Here the answer is a definite yes.
+The answer is probably yes.
 Any scholarship money, including mico-scholarhsip amounts, is worth the effort.
-Even in the worst case scenario, Raise.me is still a great idea.
+At worst, you have wasted some time.

-Even if that A in Biology never ends up leading to a scholarship, the good grade is still an excellent reward.
+Even if that A in Biology never ends up leading to a scholarship, a good grade is still an excellent reward.

 Is it too late to sign up for Raise.me?